AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 - Partner
 - Assisted Sales

-Sales channel represents where a quote or purchase was completed.
+Sales channel represents where the purchase was completed.

 Marketing channel and sales channel are separate concepts.

-A customer's acquisition channel does not necessarily correspond to the sales channel used for subsequent transactions.

 ---